Dennis H. Auckley, MD, Chair

 Her medical school training was completed at the University College of Medical Sciences, Delhi, India.
 She completed a family medicine residency and a sleep medicine fellowship at the University of Pittsburgh Medical Center at Shadyside.
 After completing medical training, she helped create the Sunrise (AllScripts) electronic health record.

-As of May 2020, Dr. Burman reported the following external relationships.
+As of April 2021, Dr. Burman reported no external relationships.

 Norman R. Friedman, MD